The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for inflow boundary

-\end{Thm} Note that $\de_0>0$ is a given small constant, and $\ve_0>0$ is a smaller constant, which implies that the solution obtained in this Theorem \ref{nonLocal} is not automatically global-in-time. \begin{proof} We consider the fixed-point theorem for equations \eqref{liniter2} with the cases $s\in(0,\frac{1}{2})$ and $s\in[\frac{1}{2},1)$ in the first and second steps, respectively.
-Then we consider the limit $\vpi\to0$ in the third step.
+for some constant $C=C(k,\ga,s)>0$ that is independent of the time $T_1,T_2$. \end{Thm} Note that $\de_0>0$ is a given small constant, and $\ve_\infty,\ve_1>0$ are smaller constants, which implies that the solution obtained in this Theorem \ref{nonLocal} is not automatically global-in-time. \begin{proof} We consider the fixed-point theorem for equations \eqref{liniter2} with the cases $s\in(0,\frac{1}{2})$ and $s\in[\frac{1}{2},1)$ in the first and second steps, respectively.
+Once we obtain the solution to the nonlinear equation, we pass the limit $\vpi\to0$ in the third step.

 {\bf Step 1.
-Contraction mapping.} Let $s\in(0,\frac{1}{2})$.
-Choose a sufficiently small $\vpi>0$ (which depends on $l$ and can be chosen as in Lemma \ref{LinftyLinear}).
-Then we let $S:X\to X$ be the weak solution operator of the equation \eqref{liniter2} by setting $S\psi = f$, whose existence is guaranteed by Theorem \ref{weakfThm}, i.e. \eqref{weakf}, with $\psi=\vp\mapsto\psi\chi_{\de_0}(\<v\>^l\psi)$ therein.
+Contraction mapping for weak singularity.} Let $s\in(0,\frac{1}{2})$.
+Choose any sufficiently small $\vpi>0$ (which is less than a constant depending on $l$ that is chosen in Lemma \ref{LinftyLinear}).
+Then we let $S:X\to X$ be the weak solution operator of the equation \eqref{liniter2} by setting $S\psi = f$, whose existence is guaranteed by Theorem \ref{weakfThm}, with $\psi\equiv\vp$ replaced by $\psi\chi_{\de_0}(\<v\>^l\psi)$ therein.
 Here $X$ is the normed space given by \eqref{Xdef}.
-Note that the space $X$ depends on $T>0$.
+Note that the space $X$ depends on $T_1,T_2$.
 We next prove that $S:X\to X$ is a contraction mapping.

-For any $\psi\in X$, we begin by proving that $S\psi \in X$.
+For any $\psi\in X$, we begin by proving that $S\psi\in X$.
 Since